skx/puppet-summary/README.md

 ## Configuring Your Puppet Server

 Once you've got an instance of `puppet-summary` installed and running the next step is to populate it with report data.
-The general way to do that is to update your puppet server to send the reports to it as they are received.

-Edit `puppet.conf` on your puppet-master:
+The expectation is that you'll  update your puppet server to send the reports to it directly, by editting `puppet.conf` on your puppet-master:

     [master]
     reports = store, http